WilcyWilson/TypeScript-Practise/README.md

 - Type assertion doesn't change the type of these endsWithC variable and alternativeWay variable at runtime, Its not going to restructure that object in memory.
 It is purely a way to tell typescript compiler about the type of variable so we can access the intellisense.

+### Arrow Functions

+- Arrow Functions are just as same as lambda expression in other OOP
+- We use arrow functions in place of function expressions in Javascript.